imor/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 type LsmIteratorInner = MergeIterator<MemTableIterator>;
 ```

-You may go ahead and implement the `LsmIterator` structure, which calls the corresponding inner iterator, and also skip deleted keys.
+You may implement the `LsmIterator` structure, which calls the corresponding inner iterator and skips deleted keys.

 We do not test `LsmIterator` in this task.
 There will be an integration test in task 4.

-Then, we want to provide extra safety on the iterator to avoid users from misusing them.
+We want to provide extra safety for the iterator to prevent users from misusing it.
 Users should not call `key`, `value`, or `next` when the iterator is not valid.
-At the same time, they should not use the iterator anymore if `next` returns an error. `FusedIterator` is a wrapper around an iterator to normalize the behaviors across all iterators.
-You can go ahead and implement it by yourself.
+Similarly, they should not use the iterator if `next` returns an error. `FusedIterator` is a wrapper around an iterator to normalize the behaviors across all iterators.
+You can implement it yourself.

 ## Task 4: Read Path - Scan